-AUT to offer NZ's first medicinal cannabis paper
+AUT to offer medicinal cannabis paper

 "Education is an important component of New Zealand's medicinal cannabis scheme and it's essential that research and education providers provide courses for those wishing to enter the industry.
 We have ongoing research on medicinal cannabis cultivation, extraction and formulation which will inform much of the course's content."

-The course will introduce the medicinal cannabis scheme framework and provide a general overview of the chemistry and pharmacology of cannabis, including how to cultivate medical grade cannabis, how to extract and analyse cannabinoids and how formulate medicinal cannabis products.
+The course will introduce the medicinal cannabis scheme framework and provide a general overview of the chemistry and pharmacology of cannabis, including how to cultivate medical-grade cannabis, how to extract and analyse cannabinoids and how formulate medicinal cannabis products.

 "This is a useful paper for any postgraduate student or healthcare professional interested in expanding their knowledge on medicinal cannabis.
-There will be theory and practical components although, with the ongoing Covid-19 situation it may be run it as an online course," Seyfoddin said.
+There will be theory and practical components although, with the ongoing Covid-19 situation, it may be run it as an online course," Seyfoddin said.

 Chris Fowlie, chief executive of AUT's research partner ZeaCann, said the medicinal cannabis industry needs qualified staff with relevant expertise.